ambalamb/tao-te-ching/README.md

 # readme for Tao Te Ching Project

-A project to bring some visual fun to Tao Te Ching verses, unicorn fun bang bang
+A project to bring some visual fun to Tao Te Ching verses,

+unicorn fun bang bang

+BUT WHAT ABOUT THE HOT DOGS